 His national age-grade experience continued in 2013, helping the U19 team qualify for the Junior Rugby World Cup in Nelspruit, South Africa, and also playing in the U20 Junior World Rugby Trophy in Temuco, Chile.

 He helped Namibia qualify for the 2019 Rugby World Cup in Japan by winning the Africa Cup.
 In 2019 he represented North-West University in South Africa at the FNB Varsity Cup, as well as played for Namibia at the 2019 Nations Cup in Montevideo, Uruguay.
 He was then selected for the 2019 Rugby World Cup and played in two matches against Italy and South Africa.
 The latter was his 19th cap on September 28, 2019.
-He was also selected to start in the team’s final match against Canada, but the match in Kamaishi, Japan was canceled due to the destruction of Typhoon Hagibis.
+Since then, he helped Namibia qualify for the 2023 Rugby World Cup and has 24 test caps.

 Following the 2019 Rugby World Cup, Wian was signed in November 2019 to play with the Doncaster Knights for the 2019-2020 season, but the season ended prematurely due to COVID -19.